podnov/test-id-mapper/README.md

         | Bill | ???            |
 ```

+How do you verify that the people are associated with the correct organization id if the organization id is generated at run-time?

-You could make an assumption about the system, and assume that the keys are 1-based every time and expect this:
+You could make an assumption about the system, assume that the keys are 1-based integers every time and expect this:

 ```
 Feature: Test people REST retrieval